inkVerb/VIP/301-shell/Lesson-11.md

 | **23** : `echo $?` *"no" = `1`*

-*Note exit codes matter!
-We learned about them in [Lesson 6: exit & journalctl](https://github.com/inkVerb/vip/blob/master/301-shell/Lesson-06.md)*
+*Note this uses `exit` codes, which we learned about in [Lesson 6](https://github.com/inkVerb/vip/blob/master/301-shell/Lesson-06.md#iii-logging-with-exit-codes)*

 *This belongs in a script to work properly*